NinaWie/COVID-BLUES/README.md

 # COVID Bluepoint Lung Ultrasound (BLUES) dataset

 The **COVID-BLUES** dataset contains bluepoint-specific lung ultrasound videos recorded in a prospective study on COVID-19 suspects between February and May 2021.
 The study included 63 patients (33 COVID-positive and 30 COVID-negative), with the inclusion criteria being symptoms of a lung infection.
+The findings of the study and a description of the dataset have been published in [Wiedemann et al. (2025), *IEEE Journal of Biomedical and Health Informatics*](https://ieeexplore.ieee.org/abstract/document/10903196).
+Please [cite](#citation) that paper if you use this data.

 The dataset comprises lung ultrasound recordings at six BLUE points for each patient, a database of clinical variables, and severity assessment by medical experts.
 These parts are described more in detail in the following: